 Average time from submission to decision: [days]

-One sentence about the quality of what we received: [e.g., Submission quality was notably higher this cycle.
-The clearer challenge brief resulted in more specific, actionable ideas and fewer vague suggestions.]
+One sentence on the quality of what came in: [e.g. Submission quality was noticeably higher this cycle.
+The clearer challenge framing resulted in more specific, actionable ideas and fewer vague suggestions.]

 What we implemented

-[Idea 1 name]: [One sentence on what changed and what early outcome or indicator we have.]
+[Idea 1 name]: [One sentence on what changed and what early result or indicator we have.]

-[Idea 2 name]: [One sentence on what changed and what early outcome or indicator we have.]
+[Idea 2 name]: [One sentence on what changed and what early result or indicator we have.]

 [Idea 3 name]: [One sentence on status if not yet complete, and expected completion.]